MozillaDE/MozMap/README.md

 ## Configuration

-### Getting a Mozillians API key
-Login to mozillians.org and go to [the API keys](https://mozillians.org/en-US/apikeys/) and get your key.

-### Getting a mapbox token
+To be able to start the server you have to create a `data/config/config.json` file.
+Please make sure to add both, a valid Mozillians API key and a mapbox token.
+Quick reminder if you're contributing to this repo: make sure you're not leaking your keys! :)

+**Mozillians API key**

+Log in to mozillians.org and open the [manage API keys](https://mozillians.org/apikeys/) page.
+Create a new API key for API version 2.

+**mapbox token**

 You can find all the relevant information on [mapbox](https://www.mapbox.com/help/create-api-access-token/) itself.

-### Create the config file
-To be able to start the server you have to create a `data/config/config.json` file.
-Please make sure to add your keys in the file.
-Even though the config.json file is under gitignore, check before committing that you are not leaking your keys!

 ```json
 {